Financial Aid and Scholarships - Undergraduate

 A committee of financial aid staff will act on the appeal and notify the student with the decision of the committee and the terms of their probation, if approved, via campus email.
 All decisions are final.
 There is no limit on the number of appeals allowed; however, students requesting numerous appeals may be denied.
 If a financial aid appeal is denied, the student may attend UWL without the benefit of federal financial aid.
 When all components of the SAP policy are being met again, the student will automatically become eligible for federal student aid again.

-If the appeal is approved, the student is placed on academic plan status for one payment period, after which, the student must be meeting SAP or be following their approved academic plan.
-If the student is not meeting SAP/following their approved academic plan at the next evaluation, they will be suspended again and could become ineligible to receive financial aid until they are in compliance.
+If the appeal is approved, the student is placed on an academic plan status.
+If the student is not following their approved academic plan at the next evaluation, they will be suspended again and could become ineligible to receive financial aid until they are in compliance.

 Additional information about financial aid